Shaving in Judaism

-Judaism prohibits shaving with a razor on the basis of a rabbinic interpretation of Leviticus 19:27, which states, "Ye shall not round the corners of your heads, neither shalt thou mar the corners of thy beard."
+Halacha, or 'Jewish law' prohibits shaving with a razor on the basis of a rabbinic interpretation of Leviticus 19:27, which states, "Ye shall not round the corners of your heads, neither shalt thou mar the corners of thy beard."
 The Mishnah interprets this as a prohibition on using a razor on the beard.
+The prohibition does not, however, apply to trimming with scissors or other forms of facial hair removal that do not involve a razor on the face.

+Based on the words "the corners of your heads" in the same verse, halacha requires that Jews not cut their sideburns above the cheekbone, leaving pe'ot.

 This prohibition is further expanded upon in kabbalistic literature.

 In the Torah

 The Book of Leviticus mentions the "corners of the head" and prohibits the "marring" of the "corners of the beard," with particular emphasis on kohanim not marring the beard; as with many other parts of Leviticus, the Book of Ezekiel describes different regulations, stating that the priests should not shave their heads or let their locks grow long.

 However, there were exceptions, with the Book of Ezekiel itself adding that priests should keep their hair trimmed, and Leviticus arguing that, in certain cases of tzaraath (skin conditions), the beard and hair should be completely shaved away.
 Numbers (Ch.
 6) additionally requires that Nazarites shave their heads seven days after any contact with corpses.